aniruddhasm/nodejwt/README.md

 ```
 node app.js
 ```
-* First hit login in the response you will get token.
+* First hit login api and in the response you will get token.
 * Use this token for the second (afterlogin) api.
-* Add this token in Authorization section of (afterlogin) api request and select type as Bearer Token
+* Add this token in headers-> Authorization section of (afterlogin) api request and select type as Bearer Token